jerryscript-project/iotjs/docs/api/IoT.js-API-DNS.md

 The current implementation only supports host name resolution to IPv4 addresses.

-On Nuttx currently only valid IPv4 addresses are allowed for the [`dns.lookup()`](#dnslookuphostname-options-callback) method.
+On NuttX currently only valid IPv4 addresses are allowed for the [`dns.lookup()`](#dnslookuphostname-options-callback) method.